winstonyang117/RaspiWiFi/Readme.md

 # RaspiWiFi

 RaspiWiFi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).
+It is relatively easy to start with the instruction below, **but you are strongly recommended to carefully review the "Trouble shooting" part just in case.**

 It can also be used as a method to connect wirelessly point-to-point with your Pi when a network is not available or you do not want to connect to one.
 Just leave it in Configuration Mode, connect to the "RaspiWiFi[xxxx] Setup" access point.
 The Pi will be addressable at 10.0.0.1 **(static IP address)** using all the normal methods you might use while connected through a network.

 RaspiWiFi has been tested with the Raspberry Pi B+, Raspberry Pi 3, and Raspberry Pi Zero W.